-To the best of our knowledge, this is the first study that directly tests the hypothesis that social media provide a signal for identifying specific sources of any disease through a controlled, double-blind experiment during a real-world deployment.
-By contrast, prior work has been anecdotal, limited to finding correlations, and/or didn't include a control group.
+To the best of our knowledge, this is the first study that directly tests the hypothesis that social media provides a signal for identifying specific sources of any disease through a controlled, double-blind experiment during a real-world deployment.

-Related Work
+Related work

 Since the famous cholera study by John Snow (1855), much work has been done in capturing the mechanisms of epidemics.
-There is ample previous work in computational epidemiology on building relatively coarse-grained models of disease spread through differential equations and graph theory (Anderson and May 1979, Newman 2002), by harnessing simulated populations (Eubank et al. 2004), and by analysis of official statistics (Grenfell, Bjornstad, and Kappey 2001).
+There is ample previous work in computational epidemiology on building relatively coarse-grained models of disease spread via differential equations and graph theory (Anderson and May 1979; Newman 2002), by harnessing simulated populations (Eubank et al. 2004), and by analysis of official statistics (Grenfell, Bjornstad, and Kappey 2001).
 Such models are typically developed for the purposes of assessing the impact a particular combination of an outbreak and a containment strategy would have on humanity or ecology (Chen, David, and Kempe 2010).